 The proliferation of computers tied into networks has made it possible for managers to obtain up to the minute status reports on a variety of quantitative performance measures.

-Managers often make comparisons of performance standards walking around work areas and observing conditions, a practice often referred to as management wondering around.
+Managers often make comparisons of performance standards by walking around work areas and observing conditions, a practice often referred to as management by wondering around.

 5. Recognise positive performance

 When performance meets or exceeds the set standards, usually no corrective action is necessary.
 The type of recognition given can vary from verbal “well done” for routine achievement to more substantial rewards, such as bonuses, training opportunities, or pay rises, for major achievements or consistently good work.
 These approaches are consistent with motivation theories, such as the expectancy of rewarding good performance in order to sustain it an encourage further improvements.

 When standards are not met, mangers must carefully assess the reasons as to why and take corrective action.
 As part of their evaluation, managers often personally check the standard is not desirable because the standards are, in fact, inappropriate – usually because of changing conditions.
 More often, through, corrective actions are needed to reach standards.

 Build corrective action into standing plans where possible

 Consider environmental constraints e.g. anticipate competitor’s reactions.